Road Trip Tips for Kids with Disabilities

 Familiar items such as your child’s favorite toys, books, or electronic devices can also provide a sense of ease.
 Additionally, bring along any comfort items, like a special blanket or favorite piece of clothing, to help them feel more secure.
 Maintaining a sense of normalcy is important, so even familiar snacks can help keep their routine intact and reduce the likelihood of meltdowns or help calm them down if meltdowns do occur.
 And don’t forget, frequent breaks can be your friend!

 One of the great perks of road tripping is that it allows for flexibility.
 If the day isn’t going well, or your child is just not feeling whatever activity you have planned for the day.
 No worries!
-You can scrap the plan and find something else that works - even if it’s sitting by the hotel pool, or taking a hike somewhere.
+You can scrap the plan and find something else that works - even if it’s sitting by the hotel pool, or taking an accessible hike somewhere.
 That’s why it’s also important to not over plan your trip!
 Most of our Undivided parents have found that planning about one activity a day is a good way to keep their kids engaged and not overwhelmed.

 How do you build self-care into the trip?